halsp/halsp.org/docs/en/usage/quickstart.md

 Otherwise you will see a json string.

 Whether the environment you choose is serverless or a native node service, dev server is debugged using the node service.
-You can modify the startup parameters, such as port, address, etc. in the 'start' node of the `halsp-cli.config.ts` configuration file.
+You can modify the startup parameters, such as port, address, etc. in the 'start' node of the `.halsprc.ts` configuration file.

 ## Build